modql/spec-joql/README.md

 | `first`    | Params like list, return like get (`result.data` null if nothing found)                                      | `first` with params: `{"$filters": {title:  "title 1" }`                                                  |
 | `[custom]` | Domain specific verb                                                                                         | `listLiveProjects` (e.g., return projects that are beeing edited or worked at this specific request time) |

 Note - `get...` methods' params are fixed for their PK only.
-If another way is needed to get an entity, for example, get user by username, another `getUserByUsername` methods with params `{username: "..."}` should be exposed.
+If another way is needed to get an entity, for example, get user by username, another `getUserByUsername` method with params `{username: "..."}` should be exposed.

 ## Query Call Structure

-A query call is typically done on a main model entity implied from their method name (e.g., `listProjects`, `listTodos`).
+A query call is typically done on the top model entity implied from their method name (e.g., `listProjects`, `listTodos`).

-- `$includes` - Query methods might allow to specified what should be returned in the response relatively to the query main entity.
+- `$includes` - Query methods might allow specifying what should be returned in the response relative to the main query entity.
 This is done with the `params` property `$includes`.
-- `$filters` - Query such as `list...` and `...first` should allow a way to filters what need to be returned, and this is expressed with the `params` property `$fileters`.
+- `$filters` - Query such as `list...` and `...first` should allow a way to filter what needs to be returned, which is expressed with the `params` property `$fileters`.
-- `$pagination`, `$orderby` - For more advanced query apis, other top level `params` properties such as `$pagination` and `orderBy` can be provided.
+- `$orderBy` - Allows ordering the list of entities by some of its properties.
+Using a property name like `"title"` will order ascending, and prefixing it with `!` will make it descending.
+- `$limit` - Limit the number of entities being returned (only apply to the top-level entities)
+- `$offset` - Skip that many entities before beginning to return the entity list.

 ### $includes